DUI Car Insurance in Connecticut

 HOW LONG DOES A DUI AFFECT CAR INSURANCE IN CONNECTICUT?

-In Connecticut, a DUI will stay on your driving record for up to 10 years, but most insurance companies only factor it into your premiums for three to five years.
-Still, a few take it into account for the full decade, especially for more serious offenses.
+In Connecticut, a DUI stays on your driving record for 10 years, but most insurers consider it when calculating your premiums for just three to five years.
+Some companies track it for the full decade, though, especially when the offense involves aggravating factors.

 Additional Costs to Consider When Having a DUI in Connecticut

-- DMV reinstatement fee.
-To restore your driving privileges after a DUI-related suspension, you’ll need to pay a $175 license restoration fee and a $100 administrative fee if you’re required to install an ignition interlock device.
+• DMV reinstatement fee.
+To regain your driving privileges after a DUI-related suspension, Connecticut drivers must pay a $175 license restoration fee.
+If an ignition interlock device is required, an additional $100 administrative fee applies.

 Connecticut DUI Car Insurance Requirements